You’ve arrived at the digital1 lilypad of Rosemary Wexler. Welcome!

 a white trans woman stands inside the wooden skeleton of a loom. in the middle of working the threads, she looks up at the camera. her curly hair is still drying. the studio is full of winter light and warm wood. a white trans woman stands inside the wooden skeleton of a modern loom (belonging to Noel Guetti). in the middle of working the threads, she looks up at the camera. her curly hair is still drying. the studio is full of winter light and warm wood.

-This niche practice has taken me many places, including restoring Laura Ingalls Wilder’s daybed, researching spider brains in Scotland, listening to looms for Montez Press Radio, and helping to develop the next generation of programming at the Weaver's Croft.
+This niche practice has taken me many places, including restoring Laura Ingalls Wilder’s daybed, researching spider minds in Scotland, listening to looms for Montez Press Radio, and helping to develop the next generation of programming at the Weaver's Croft.

 How is heritage artisanship like a river?
 Or a hocket with many voices?